 For travel outside the U.S. please contact your perspective Bureau of Consular Affairs for assistance on obtaining a travel visa.
 Please allow ample time approximately 2-4 weeks prior to your procedure for paperwork to be processed by the U.S. State Department and your government consulate.
 Please call if you need assistance with this process or click the link below for travel.state.gov .

 Having voice surgery and finding the right surgeon to perform your procedure can be stressful.
 Worry over privacy need not be part of the experience.
 We have designed a program that will allow you to determine the best options available to you from the comfort of your home.
 The majority of paperwork, authorizations, and initial consultation can be done over the web, telephone, and fax.
-When it is time to meet with Dr. Gupta and Dr. Hamilton, this can be done in a "closed office" environment after-hours or on the weekends to accommodate your needs.
+When it is time to meet with the doctors, this can be done in a "closed office" environment after-hours or on the weekends to accommodate your needs.

 Local patients: When necessary in special cases, the doctors have made house-calls for the initial face-to-face consultation.